h4775346/l2tp-manager/FIXES-SUMMARY.md

 3. **JavaScript Error**: Uncaught TypeError: Cannot read properties of null (reading 'addEventListener') occurring when elements don't exist on the page.

+4. **CIDR Validation Issue**: The CIDR validation regex in the CLI tool was incorrect, causing valid CIDR notations like 192.168.3.0/24 to be rejected.

 ## Fixes Implemented

 ### 1. Enhanced CLI Tool (`l2tp-routectl`)